crispab/ansible_role_aws_ecr_docker_push/README.md

-betrcode.aws_ecr_docker_push
+crisp.aws_ecr_docker_push
 ============================

-*Better Code AWS Elastic Container Registry Docker Push*
+*Crisp AWS Elastic Container Registry Docker Push*

 This role creates a ECR and pushes a provided Docker image to the ECR.

 Requirements